Lizaveta0302/MyBookShopApp/README.md

 ## Description
 <div>
-<h4>In module 3 was done:</h4>
+<h4>In module 4 was done:</h4>
 <ul>
-<li>Added "Genres" page (genres.html)</li>
-<li>Added "Authors" page</li>
-<li>On the page "Authors" replaced static values with data from the database</li>
+<li>Added all needed sections of the bookshop</li>
+<li>Added localization of content</li>
 </ul>
 </div>

 ## How it works
 if you follow the link
 http://localhost:8080/bookshop/main
-you can see the main page of the web app, then click on the tab 'Авторы' and 'Жанры' and you will see the corresponding pages with all needed information.
+you can see the main page of the web app, then you can click on the any tab and you will see the corresponding pages with all needed information, it's not a static content, this is the content that is returned by the controller.
+Also you can change the language(English/Russian) at the bottom(footer section), then the content on the main page will be displayed in the appropriate language.

 ## Project setup
 <h4>To build the app you should copy this links into your .bat file and run it</h4>